-Options for the disposal of household hazardous waste, electronics, bulk waste and yard waste have changed as of October 1, 2013.
+Residents of participating cities may use the Broward County Residential Drop-Off Stations for the disposal of household hazardous waste, electronics, bulk waste and yard waste.
 Find out if your city is participating in drop-off programs.

 Guidelines for Participating Cities

 Yard waste, home furniture and furnishings, white goods (appliances) and woody items (fencing and lumber).
 Also, household hazardous waste (paints, solvents, oil, etc.) and used electronics (computers, televisions) are accepted, but must be kept separate from bulk trash.

 Garbage, explosives, radioactive materials, biohazardous waste and dead animals are prohibited.
 Tires are no longer accepted as part of the Bulk Waste/Yard Waste Drop-Off program.
 Business-generated trash is not accepted.

 What Documentation is Required?